Chapter 7: The Shera

 After a long walk, we were trapped by soldiers in a depot, where came across a wounded WRO member who was hiding out in a train car.
 Since we had been trapped by the first truly intelligent enemies in the entire game, they decided to just leave us there to rot rather than try to kill us, but unfortunately for this spat of intelligence, Vincent got cell phone coverage inside the depot and was able to contact Shelke for a map of the area, which provides him with a way out.
 She also warns him that he’s about to approach the enemy’s frontal defences, which is the first of several such warnings about those frontal defences.
 To cut to the chase, the game started talking about the frontal defences way too early (they don’t appear until the end of Chapter 9, and we’re in the middle of 8-1!), and worse, keeps talking about it at regular intervals.

 In the next room, Vincent engaged a Deepground commander and his army of robots, but despite the game making killing the commander an outright secondary objective, this was just another lazy recolour midboss.
 Honestly, the robots felt more dangerous than the commander, but I guess that can happen with humans and robots!
 Several rooms later, we came across a jukebox, and there’s a moment in the recording where you see me cycling through our weapons to check on our ammunition.
-The news wasn’t good: only about 80 shots left in our pistol, 100 in the submachine gun, and a completely useless 350 in our completely useless sniper rifle.
+The news wasn’t good: only about 80 shots left in our pistol (in practice, only 26 thanks to the three-bullets-a-shot mechanic), 100 in the submachine gun, and a completely useless 350 in our completely useless sniper rifle.
 I bought 100 bullets for each of the other guns, but I wasn’t feeling very confident.
 Unbeknownst to Kyle and myself, the seeds of a stupid, stupid idea were being planted in our brains.
 Oh!
 Pardon me.
 In our neural networks.

 At the central complex, Vincent was attacked by jetpack troopers, who were some real nasty midbosses, with submachine guns and impeccable evasion, and just after we were concerned about running out of bullets!
 Still, the fight went quickly enough (it was either us or them) and this ended the stage with an A-ranking.
 Total WRO members saved across two sub-missions: 1.